coq/coq/doc/changelog/07-commands-and-options/10494-diffs-in-show-proof.rst

+- **Added:**
-- Optionally highlight the differences between successive proof steps in the :cmd:`Show Proof` command.
+  Optionally highlight the differences between successive proof steps in the :cmd:`Show Proof` command.
 Experimental; only available in coqtop and Proof General for now, may be supported in other IDEs in the future.